ddprrt/ddprrt.github.io/src/content/_posts/2020-11-24-tidy-typescript-avoid-traditional-oop.md

   - Tidy Typescript
 ---

 This is the third article in a [series of articles](/archive/tidy-typescript/) where I want to highlight ways on how to keep your TypeScript code neat and tidy.
 This series is heavily opinionated and you might find out things you don't like.
-Don't take it personal, it's just an opinion.
+Don't take it personally, it's just an opinion.

-This time we look at POOP, as in "Patterns of Object Oriented Programming".
-With traditional OOP I mostly mean class-based OOP, what I assume the vast majority of developers thinks of when talking OOP.
+This time we look at POOP, as in "Patterns of Object-Oriented Programming".
+With traditional OOP I mostly mean class-based OOP, which I assume the vast majority of developers think of when talking OOP.
 If you come from Java or C#, you might see a lot of familiar constructs in TypeScript, which might end up as false friends in the end.

 ## Avoid static classes